Car Buying Guide

-- Trade and Retail Prices
+Car Trade In and Retail Prices

-Car Trade price and Retail price
+Car Trade in price and Retail price

-The idea of Trade price and Retail price is not unique to car sales.
+The idea of Trade in price and Retail price is not unique to car sales.
 Anyone that deals or trades in anything operates within the same rules.
 Antique dealers, diamond dealers, furniture dealers, in fact everyone making a living buying and selling anything, all work in the same way – they have to or they will go out of business rather quickly.
-If anyone buys anything with a view to selling it on at a profit, they will pay this “Trade Price” because they can only sell it at the recognised “Retail Price”.
+If anyone buys anything with a view to selling it on at a profit, they will pay this “Trade in Price” because they can only sell it at the recognised “Retail Price”.
 This is especially true in car sales as there are so many ways to find the Retail price of any car it is difficult to imagine a dealer advertising a car at a much greater amount and expecting to sell it.

 Even when you are buying something at the same time – trading in your car for a better one – the dealer is taking your car in as part of the deal.
 They are allowing you a certain amount of money for it – they are buying it from you.
 If they gave you anything approaching the Retail price for it, they will end up with a forecourt full of used cars that they can make no money on… bankruptcy looms!

-So, part exchange your car and you will only ever get the Trade price for it – this is the most fundamental thing that you have to understand.
+So, part exchange your car and you will only ever get the Trade in price for it – this is the most fundamental thing that you have to understand.
 (See our section about car valuation)

-So, what is the best way to determine the Trade price for your part exchange car – and the Retail price for any car you are thinking of buying?
+So, what is the best way to determine the Trade in price for your part exchange car – and the Retail price for any car you are thinking of buying?

-Remember the Trade price is what you will get when you part exchange your car and the Retail price is the price that a car should sell for on the open market.
+Remember the Trade in price is what you will get when you part exchange your car and the Retail price is the price that a car should sell for on the open market.
 There are slight variations on these – always downward variations – adjustments for higher mileage and/or less that average condition etc.

 There are many places on the Internet, magazines and guide books that you can consult.
 Most people know the AA and have come across Parkers Used Car Guide.
-You can get a good idea of both Trade and Retail prices for just about any car, including any (downward) adjustments that should be made, from these.
+You can get a good idea of both Trade in and Retail prices for just about any car, including any (downward) adjustments that should be made, from these.

 Try: